Drug Development Continues Amid COVID-19

 DIAGNOSTICS: CORONAVIRUS TESTING FOR YOUR ANIMAL MODELS

 Protect your research with animal health monitoring.
 Since detection of Sarbecovirus in humans is a recent phenomenon, it is unclear if the virus is present in other species.
-Our team has developed a novel Sarbecoviruses PCR Assay that effectively detects circulating human and known animal coronavirus strains and will likely detect novel coronavirus in other species.
+Our team has developed a novel Sarbecoviruses Assay (PCR and serology) that effectively detects circulating human and known animal coronavirus strains and will likely detect novel coronavirus in other species.